 '''

 httpClient:

 proxy:

 host: 192.168.52.11

 port: 8080

 scheme : http

 auth:

 username: secret

 password: stuff

+authScheme: NTLM

+realm: realm

+hostname: host

+domain: WINDOWSDOMAIN

+credentialType: NT

 nonProxyHosts:

 - localhost

 - '192.168.52.'

 - '.example.com'

 '''

 Name Default Description host RE- The proxy server host name or ip address.
 QUIRED port (scheme The proxy server port.
 If the port is not set then the scheme default port is used. default) scheme http The proxy server URI scheme.
 HTTP and HTTPS schemas are permitted.
-By default HTTP scheme is used. auth (none) The proxy server BASIC authentication credentials.
-If they are not set then no credentials will be passed to the server. user- RE- The username used to connect to the server. name QUIRED pass- RE- The password used to connect to the server. word QUIRED non- (none) List of patterns of hosts that should be reached without proxy.
+By default HTTP scheme is used. auth (none) The proxy server Basic or NTLM authentication schemes.
+If they are not set then no creden- tials will be passed to the server. user- RE- The username used to connect to the server. name QUIRED pass- RE- The password used to connect to the server. word QUIRED auth- Basic The authentication scheme used by the.
+Allowed options are: Basic, NTLM Scheme realm (none) The realm, used for NTLM authentication. host- (none) The hostname of the windows workstation, used for NTLM authentication. name do- (none) The Windows Domain, used for NTLM authentication. main cre- (none) The Apache HTTP Client Credentials imeplementation used for proxy authentication.
+Alden- lowed options are: UsernamePassword or NT tial- Type non- (none) List of patterns of hosts that should be reached without proxy.
 The patterns may contain Proxy- symbol '' as a wildcard.
 If a host matches one of the patterns it will be reached through a Hosts direct connection.